dotnet/AspNetCore.Docs/aspnetcore/fundamentals/http-requests.md

 ::: moniker range="< aspnetcore-2.2"

 In the preceding code, the `ValidateHeaderHandler` is registered with DI.
 The handler **must** be registered in DI as a transient service, never scoped.
-If the handler is registered as a scoped service and any services that the handler depends upon are disposable, the handler's services could be disposed before the handler goes out of scope, which would cause the handler to fail.
+If the handler is registered as a scoped service and any services that the handler depends upon are disposable:

+* The handler's services could be disposed before the handler goes out of scope.
+* The disposed handler services causes the handler to fail.

 Once registered, <xref:Microsoft.Extensions.DependencyInjection.HttpClientBuilderExtensions.AddHttpMessageHandler*> can be called, passing in the handler type.